 However, maintaining an international focus has always been of major importance to Gerolsteiner.
 It was already during the early years that the company began selling its premium Mineral Water abroad.
 First in the USA (1890), then in Australia (1895), followed by the Benelux countries (1980s), Japan (2004) and many others.

-Thanks to its volcanic origin and the resulting outstanding quality, Gerolsteiner has managed to win over water drinkers in over 40 countries – and has meanwhile become no less than the world’s No.1 Sparkling Natural Mineral Water.
+Thanks to its volcanic origin and the resulting outstanding quality, Gerolsteiner has managed to win over water drinkers in over 40 countries - and has meanwhile become no less than Europe's No.1 Sparkling Natural Mineral Water.

 In 2012 Gerolsteiner increased its efforts as Germany's biggest Mineral Water exporter by launching the new 0.33l light glass bottle on the international markets - a perfect addition to the international portfolio round the 0.75l light glass bottle, launched in 2011.

 As natural Mineral Water is one of the most strictly monitored food and drink products in the world, it requires an official seal of approval.
 This seal requires the water to be extracted from an underground spring and bottled in its original pure form directly at the source.
 In order to ensure the stability of the mineral content and consistent quality, natural Mineral Waters must be checked regularly by independent institutes.